foursides/foursides.github.io/_posts/2011-06-23-Weather-the-Storm-A-Story-of-Moving-On.md

-# Weathering the Storm - A Story of Moving On
+---
-- James McCullough
+layout: post
-- four_sides
+title:  Weathering the Storm - A Story of Moving On
-- relationships
+category: articles
-- 2011/06/23
+tags: [relationships, life]
-- published
+---

 Play the video, then read on: